 The Explant Procedure

 General Risks.
-For full information on the risks associated with explant surgery, please see the ASPS page – it presents similar risks to those inherent in any breast surgery, but unique to explant is a small risk of pneumothorax (only for implants placed under the muscle).
+For more information on the risks associated with explant surgery, please see the ASPS page – it presents similar risks to those inherent in any breast surgery, but unique to explant is a small risk of pneumothorax (only for implants placed under the muscle).
 Talk to your surgeon about your specific risk profile.

 Changes in sensation.
 This is a risk of all breast surgery.
 Since explant involves both tissue removal and relief of tension on the tissues from implants and scar tissue, women can experience changes in sensation both for the better and for the worse.
 Some women report numbness, pain, or itching – but others report that their sensation actually improves after explant, and they begin to regain feeling at their chest wall.

 Additional surgeries.
 While it’s an important goal, it may not always be possible at the initial surgery to safely and completely remove the scar tissue that has formed around the implants.
 There may also be cosmetic reasons for additional surgery – skin contracture and/or muscle changes as a result of the implant removal, for example.
-Talk to your explant surgeon about what you should expect in your specific case.

 Heads Up: Potential Anatomic Changes From Implants